Why We Know Trouble Is Coming

-I would like to present the idea that it is not just hyperbole.
-The idea that history repeats itself is actually extremely accurate, but so many simply refuse to believe that history can really do such a thing.
-Perhaps it is because people see that we have things like computers and phones, and know that those things simply did not exist in the past, so they give little thought to the idea that history can, in fact, repeat itself.
+I want to present the idea that it is not just hyperbole.
+The idea that history repeats itself is extremely accurate, but many simply refuse to believe that history can do such a thing.
+Perhaps it is because people see that we have things like computers and phones and know that those things simply did not exist in the past, so they give little thought to the idea that history can, in fact, repeat itself.

 Let us look at Rome, for instance.
 During my undergraduate studies, I was in a class called “Responsibility for the Future.”
-We examined numerous events in history and tried to learn as much as we could from each event.
-One such event was that of Rome’s collapse.
-In my opinion, the most compelling piece of data that I reviewed was from researcher and senior policy analyst, Jim Nelson Black (Black, 1994), who claimed to have found ten warning signs frequently present when a nation fell.
+We examined numerous historical events and tried to learn as much as possible from each event.
+One such event was Rome’s collapse.
+The most compelling piece of data I reviewed was from researcher and senior policy analyst Jim Nelson Black (Black, 1994), who claimed to have found ten warning signs frequently present when a nation fell.
 He stated, however, that only 3-4 factors were needed to contribute to the collapse of the country’s government.

 - Increase in crime and general contempt for the law.

-- Loss of discipline and self-control in economic arena.
+- Loss of discipline and self-control in the economic arena.

 - Increase in bureaucracy, regulation, and taxes.

 - A decline in both the quality and the importance of education.